About the anus

 Types of anal cancer

-Most anal cancers are squamous cell carcinomas (SCCs).
+- Squamous cell carcinomas (SCCs) – Most anal cancers are SCCs.
 These start in the flat (squamous) cells that line much of the anus.
-The term “anal cancer” commonly refers to these SCCs, and this page and the next focus on this type of anal cancer.

-Some anal cancers are adenocarcinomas.
-These start in cells in the anal glands.
-This type of anal cancer is treated in a similar way to bowel cancer.
-See our bowel cancer section for more information.
+- Adenocarcinomas – These start in cells in the anal glands and are treated in a similar way to bowel cancer.

-In rare cases, anal cancers can affect the skin just outside the anus.
+- Skin cancers – In rare cases, anal cancers can affect the skin just outside the anus.
 These are called perianal skin cancers.
 If they are not too close to the sphincter muscles, they can be treated in a similar way to SCCs on other areas of the skin.
-See our skin cancer section for more information.

 How common is anal cancer?